video

 That was a good question.

-Next we have 500 grammes of sugar and 10 eggs.
+Next, we have 500 grammes of sugar and 10 eggs.

 So that means we should have no change as it is perfect.

-Great work everybody, so let's move on to converting money.
+So let's move on to converting money.

 Now there are lots of different countries across the world.